PRESERVING PHILLIPS’ MILL

 The Phillips’ Mill Community Association launched the fund with $25,000: an initial $15,000, raised at a progressive dinner fundraising event, and an additional $10,000 from its general funds.

-Since that time, the Phillips’ Mill Community Association has hosted at least one fundraising event a year, including many lively galas.
+Since that time, the Phillips’ Mill Community Association has hosted at least one fundraising event a year (except during the COVID years), including many lively galas.
 These wonderful events make it possible for PMCA not only to maintain and improve the Mill structure, but also to bring its community together to celebrate the arts and build lifelong friendships.

 How to Support Phillips’ Mill